 Because pet care can be quite complicated and costly, the best way to ensure your wishes are properly carried out is to set up a pet trust.

 While it’s possible to leave care instructions and funding for your pet in a Will, a Will cannot guarantee the new caregiver will use the funds properly or even that they’ll care for your pet at all.
 Indeed, a person who’s left your pet in a Will can simply drop the animal off at a local shelter and keep the money for themselves.

 A pet trust, on the other hand, allows you to lay out detailed rules for exactly how the trust’s funds can be used.
 To ensure your wishes are accurately carried out, you should name someone other than the caregiver as trustee, so this person can manage the funds and make sure they’re only used as spelled out by the rules you’ve created.

 While leaving assets in a pet trust is fairly simple, creating a properly drafted trust that includes all of the necessary terms can be quite complex.
-Given this, you should work with us as your Family Business Lawyer™, to be certain that all of the necessary elements are in place to ensure your pet will continue to receive the love and care it deserves if you aren’t around to do it.
+Given this, you should work with us as your Personal Family Lawyer®, to be certain that all of the necessary elements are in place to ensure your pet will continue to receive the love and care it deserves if you aren’t around to do it.

 Like what you're learning?

 Notes from the Chief Counsel's Desk

 and get more legal insights sent directly to your inbox.